-Germany will reintroduce parity funding of the statutory health insurance scheme in 2019 by lowering the contribution rates for employees and raising those for employers.
-This reduces the wedge taxes drive in between the marginal product and the disutility of labour.
+Germany reintroduced parity funding of the statutory health insurance scheme in January 2019 by lowering the contribution rates for employees and raising those for employers, leaving the total rate constant.
+This reduces the tax wedge between total labour costs and net wages.
 After a small demand impulse on impact, followed by a small downturn in the first two years after implementation, an estimated New Keynesian DSGE model indicates small positive long-run output and employment effects.
 However, the reduced tax wedge leads to lower public revenues.
-Aggregate and individual welfare effects will depend on how the government compensates for these revenue losses.
+Aggregate macroeconomic and welfare effects will depend on how the government compensates for these revenue losses.